 This Bluetooth speaker has IPX7 certification, Bluetooth 5.0, wireless pairing, and 40W of output.
 So on the surface, it seems to have a lot going for it.
 The design is a bit strange, as it almost looks like a retro boombox.
 However, the carrying handle is in the right position.
 Portability is not an issue, since it is quite lightweight too.

 It can easily survive a splash of water, and it’s rugged enough to survive the wild outdoors.
 It’s not that expensive either for what it offers.
-Sound quality is good, with deep bass and bright highs.
+The sound quality is good, with deep bass and bright highs.
 The mids feel like they’ve been left out, but it’s not all that bad.
 For casual outdoor listening, this is a great little speaker.

 The battery lasts for around 8-10 hours, which falls short of the 40-hour claim on the amazon page.
 Still, it’s decent for the size.
 The charging is what really grinds our gears.
 It takes forever to charge, and going from 0% to 100% will take more than six hours.
 Charge this ahead of time if you want to take it on a trip.